pattharock/MUCA/README.md

 sh start-OSX.sh
 ```

+Or if on windows use run the script `start.ps1`

-Or if you prefer to start individually,
+If you prefer to start individually,

 the __server__ can be started using `python3 Chatserver.py <optional_port_number>`.
 If no port number is given server will start at PORT 40452.